briggsprashar/nhanes_inferential_2021_23/README.md

   <summary>5.
 Marital Status & Depression</summary>
 <br />

-Location in .ipynb file: `In [53]:`
+*Note: Location in .ipynb file: `In [53]:`*

-> Is there an association between marital status and frequency of depressive symptoms?
+**Is there an association between marital status and frequency of depressive symptoms?**

-`Strong association, with marriage appearing protective and non-married statuses associated with higher symptom burden ` (in the sample data)
+`YES: Strong association, with marriage appearing protective and non-married statuses associated with higher symptom burden ` (in the sample data)

 Variables explored:
 - `DMDMARTZ` (Marital Status)